 And if you’re checking on your own, make sure you turn Wi-Fi off.
 Your site will likely load slower with cellular service.

 While on the subject of mobile, you’ll also want to check to see that everything looks right on mobile.
-You can use ???
-To check this.
+You can use the inspect tool on Chrome to check this or check your website on your phone.
+Also use this tool to check the mobile friendliness of your site.

 Ideally you don’t have broken links, but even if everything is perfect, there may be old links out there or someone might type the wrong url.
 Some themes will allow you to customize a 404 not found page.
 This can be valuable real estate on your website.

 Spring cleaning is always a chore, but you’ll likely find a few details that make it worth while.
-If you need help with website spring cleaning, sign up for a one off or a monthly or quarterly website cleanup.
+If you need help with website spring cleaning, book a call to find out how I can help.